Quite recently in this galaxy

 This was accomplished primarily by implementing two powerful tools:

 WordPress and Beaver Builder.

 As well as having made my life easier, they are also the tools which benefit you the most, and with which you will be working.

 The Manual is primarily about Beaver Builder, but it also has general tips for website owners and content managers.
 It has tips and tutorials to add or modify your content, build and change layout structures, prepare photos, and even how to use some of the recommended productivity and communication tools such as Trello.

-Beaver Builder is a set of tools that plugs into WordPress to make your website super easy to keep updated, or even design your own pages.
+Beaver Builder is primarily a page builder - a set of tools which plugs into WordPress to make your website super easy to keep updated, or even design your own pages.